ChitraWorkspaceGIT/GenAI-Project/README.md

 # FAKE NEWS DETECTION PROJECT STEP BY STEP
 The project aims to develop a machine-learning model capable of identifying and classifying any news article as fake or not.

 __Steps to follow__

 *DataLoading and Preprocessing>>>Data Splitting>>>Training and Testing Data>>>Feature Extraction>>>Training the Classifier>>>Model Evaluation>>>Classifications

+__Dependencies__

+__Pandas:__ Pandas is a python library used for datasets to analyze, clean, explore, manipulate the data & used to prepare data for ML.

+__Seaborn:__ Creates statistical data visualizations on top of matplotlib for exploring and understanding the data well with pandas.

+__Matplotlib:__ It is a python library used for creating static, animated, interactive visualization like charts, graphs, enabling data analysis, exploration, presentation.

+__Joblib:__ Used for saving and loading trained ML models.
+It is a python library used for serialization of the large data.

+__Streamlit:__ Open souce python library.
+Used for building and sharing web apps for Datascience and ML Projects.

+__Scikit-learn:__ Open source python library(sk-learn) provides numerous algorithms for building various types of ML models.We can classify, train and preprocess the data.

+1. TfidfVectorizer – Converts text into numerical vectors(feature extraction)

+2. train_test_split – Splits your data for training and testing

+3. Algorithms to classify: LogisticRegression, DecisionTreeClassifier, Gradient Boosting Classifier, RandomForestClassifier.

+__*Logistic Regression:__ is a supervised ML model & linear model used for binary classifaction tasks(yes/no, true/false, fake/real)

+__*Decisiontree Classifier:__ Splitting the data into branches, tree like structure to interpret and visualize.

+__*Gradient boosting classifier:__ ensembling learning model combines the predictions of multiple weak model(decision trees) to make a strong prediction.

+__*RandomForestClassifier:__ ensembling learning model uses multiple decision trees to classify the data more accurately.

 ### __1. PREREQUISITES__